mattvenn/piffin/reaction_timer/lesson-1.md

 ## Introduction to the Pi : 10 minutes

 Show the students the Pi and ask if they know what it is.
-Explain that over the next few weeks they'll be learning how to use one, to write code on it, and how to build circuits that will allow them to build a reaction timer.
+Explain that over the next few weeks they'll be learning how to use one, to write code on it, and to build circuits that will allow them to build a reaction timer.
 At the end of the sessions, everyone will compete to see who has the fastest reactions.

 If you're not sure what the ports are yourself, [make sure you look at this picture!](http://www.raspberrypi.org/wp-content/uploads/2011/07/RaspiModelB.png)